secretstartups/handbook/values/index.html.md

 {:.no_toc}
 By having most company communications and work artifacts be public to the Internet, we have one single source of truth for all GitLab team members, users, customers, and other community members.
 We don‘t need separate artifacts with different permissions for different people.

-#####  More than just accessible
+##### Findability
 {:.no_toc}
 Our transparency value means more than just making information accessible to all.
-In order to [improve performance](https://cloud.google.com/solutions/devops/devops-culture-westrum-organizational-culture) it's important that we not only ensure information is accessible, but also ensure it flows to the correct places.
+In order to [improve performance](https://cloud.google.com/solutions/devops/devops-culture-westrum-organizational-culture) it's important that we not only ensure information is accessible, but also ensure it flows to the correct places and is [findable](https://en.wikipedia.org/wiki/Findability) by those who need it.
 Focusing on information flow will ensure you, for example, utilize [multi-modal communication](/handbook/communication/#multimodal-communication), or that you keep your [stakeholders informed of changes](/handbook/product/product-processes/#updated-ssot-for-stakeholder-collaboration) by posting links to MRs in Slack.

 ##### Find the Limit
 {:.no_toc}